sst/guide/CONTRIBUTING.md

 The core chapters are missing some extra details (for the sake of simplicity) that are necessary once you start customizing the Serverless Stack setup.
 Additionally, there are cases that we just don't handle in the core chapters.
 [Here is a rough list of topics that have been requested](https://github.com/AnomalyInnovations/serverless-stack-com/projects/1#column-2785572).
 This is not an exhaustive list.
 If you have some ideas to extend some of the demo app functionality, feel free to get in touch with us.
 Here is how to go about adding a new extra credit chapter:

-- Let us know via [Gitter][Gitter] that you are planning to work on it
+- Let us know via [Slack][slack] that you are planning to work on it
 - Create a new issue in GitHub to track progress
 - Fork the tutorial repo
 - Copy the `_drafts/template.md` as a starting point for the chapter